Skip to Content

 baby sunflower eaten by critters

-I’ll come back and update this section of the post once I have some good pics of the process—but it’s very easy.
+I’ll come back and update this section of the article once I have some good pics of the process—but it’s very easy.
 Let the flower heads die off completely on the plant.
 Once the petals shrivel up and the back of the flower head is brown, you can cut it off.

 Then hold the flower head over a table or strainer and open it up like you’re pushing it inside out.
 Most of the seeds should fall out very easily.
 You may have to pick some out.